-Burning Man 2017 Fire Death Photos, Videos: Aaron Joel Mitchell, 41, Dies After Running Into Flames [Graphic]
+Burning Man 2017 Fire Death Photos, Videos: Aaron Joel Mitchell, 41, Dies After Running Into Flames

 As seen on the Daily Mail, graphic photos of Mitchell running into the burning structure have been published.
 It isn’t the first time that an attendee has tried to run into a burning structure at Burning Man.
 The problem was so prolific that festival organizers employed their own fire rescue team to try and prevent people from running into Burning Man structures as part of their “rebirth” or spiritual experience.

-Videos of the 2017 Burning Man festival are also appearing on YouTube, with claims about the moment that Aaron ran into the flames being just short of the five-minute mark in one video – and questions about how many people actually noticed Mitchell running into the flames to his ultimate death by the Burning Man crowd.
+Videos of the 2017 Burning Man festival are also appearing on YouTube, which show the moment that Aaron ran into the flames, and there are questions about how many people in the Burning Man crowd actually noticed Mitchell running into the flames to his death.
 Other videos show the activities of the 2017 Burning Man festival from afar.

 Nevada sheriff: Man who ran into Burning Man festival's signature burning of a towering effigy has died. https://t.co/G1II97HFPk pic.twitter.com/3Y6IuwjLhP